How To Add Charts And Graphs To WordPress

 - Scatter chart

-WordPress Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
-A number of options are available for each chart that allow you to customize their settings.
+Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+Various options are available for each chart that let you fully customize their look and feel.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your site visitors can see your charts and graphs on their mobile browsers without having to install additional plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
+Your visitors can see your charts and graphs on their mobile devices without requiring the installation of any extra plugins.

-From your WordPress administration area, select Plugins > Add New from the main admin menu …
+Inside your WordPress admin area, select Plugins > Add New from the main menu …

 You can also activate the plugin in the Plugins section …

-You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library in your dashboard menu …
+You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library in your main menu …

 This brings up the plugin’s Visualizer Library page …